-Choral reading is one strategy to help ELLs practice their reading fluency.
+Choral reading is one strategy to help MLs practice their reading fluency.
 During choral reading, the teacher and a group of students read a text together.
 This allows students to practice reading the text fluently and without the stress of missing a word.
-Here are some tips for choral reading with ELLs.
+Here are some tips for choral reading with MLs.

 Selecting a Choral Reading Text